Use and service

 - If possible, the place and year of publication

-You can check in advance in the OPACplus/ BSB catalogue whether the book already forms part of our collections.
+You can check in advance in BSB DISCOVER! whether the book already forms part of our collections.

 We appreciate your understanding that we only accept such materials which we do not own yet and which match our collection profile.
 Moreover, we are not authorized to valuate items.
 For such assessments of value please contact an antiquarian book trader or auctioneer of your choice.